The relationship between stress and eating disorders

 Everyone experiences stress.
 It is the body's natural reaction to change.
 In small doses, anxiety alerts the body to danger.
 In most cases, stress relieves itself quickly, and the individual can proceed through life without any significant physical, emotional, or psychological changes.
-However, some individuals experience chronic stress behavioral and mental health disorders, including disordered eating.
-(1)
+However, some individuals experience behavioral and mental health disorders due to chronic stress, including disordered eating.1

-Not only can high levels of stress lead to changes in eating behaviors, but those with an eating disorder like anorexia nervosa have a higher risk of experiencing chronic stress.
-This can even lead to stress induced anorexia.
-(2) Part of the relationship between stress and disordered eating is related to how an individual copes.
+Not only can high levels of the stress hormone lead to changes in eating behaviors, but those with an eating disorder like anorexia nervosa have a higher risk of experiencing chronic stress.
+This can even lead to stress-induced anorexia.2 Part of the relationship between stress and disordered eating is related to how an individual copes.

 People can have an active or avoidance coping style:

-- Avoidance Coping: This coping is maladaptive; the individual partakes in harmful or destructive behaviors in order to avoid directly dealing with the cause of their stress.
-(3) An eating disorder is an example of “avoidance coping” (4)
+- Avoidance coping: This coping is maladaptive; the individual partakes in harmful or destructive behaviors to avoid directly dealing with the cause of their stress.
+(3) Those with an avoidance coping style may be at risk for disordered eating.10

 Stress-induced food restriction can lead to the same complications as anorexia nervosa.
 A few complications associated with anorexia and restricting food include:

 - Anemia: is a condition that develops when someone doesn't have enough iron in their blood.
 It can happen when a person does not consume enough iron-rich foods.
 Anemia can cause fatigue, dizziness, headaches, increased heartbeat, cold hands and feet, shortness of breath, and brittle nails.
 (5)